MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/install-csu-vhd.md

 To install sealed CSU prerequisites, complete the following steps.

-### Install .NET Core hosting bundle on the development VM
+### Install .NET Core hosting bundle on the development machine

-To install .NET Core hosting bundle on the development VM, follow these steps.
+To install .NET Core hosting bundle on the development machine, follow these steps.

 1. Connect to the development machine using Remote Desktop Protocol (RDP).
 1. Open a web browser and go to [Download .NET 6.0 (Linux, macOS, and Windows](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 1. In the **ASP.Net Core Runtime 6.0.X** section, select the **Hosting Bundle** installer for Windows to download it.
 1. Run the **dotnet-hosting-6.0.x-win.exe** installer.

-### Download the sealed self-hosted installer to the development VM and copy the configuration file
+### Download the sealed self-hosted installer to the development machine and copy the configuration file

-To download the sealed self-hosted installer to the development VM and copy the configuration file, follow these steps.
+To download the sealed self-hosted installer to the development machine and copy the configuration file, follow these steps.

 1. Open a web browser on the development machine and sign in to [Microsoft Dynamics Lifecycle Services](https://lcs.dynamics.com).
 1. Select your project from the list.